 Specific learning objectives for each offering can be found on the DIA 2023 website under the program in the coming months.

 Select short courses and program offerings (including sessions, forums, and or nursing contact hours, Project Management Institute (PMI) professionaldevelopment units (PDUs), or International Association for ContinuingEducation and Training (IACET) continuing education units (CEUs).Continuing education credit information will be clearly identified on the DIA2023 website with the statement CME, Pharmacy, Nursing, or PMI PDUs.
-CEcredits are not available for the Innovation Theater presentations, ContentHubs, Community Rounds, Sponsored events.
+CEcredits are not available for the Innovation Theater presentations, ContentHubs, Community Rounds and Sponsored events.

 Joint Accreditation Statement